Hey There! Oh, Isolation is being Re-Written! If you want to see the original story (for whatever reason), a Google Doc is available here!

 Bran slowly pulled his head away and exhaled.
 Then, without breaking eye contact, he motioned his head back where he came from, and tugged a bit at Joshua's shoulder.
 "Come to bed," he said.

 Joshua looked back to the bed, the covers lit dimly, and silhouetted by the sea of empty racks.
-Hesitantly, he took a step forward, and Bran led him the rest of the way, even pulling him down to sit before getting on the opposite side and pulling Joshua further down to lay right in front of him in an embrace under the covers.
+Hesitantly, he took a step forward, and Bran led him the rest of the way, even pulling him down to sit before getting on the opposite side, then pulling Joshua further down to lay right in front of him in an embrace under the covers.
 Joshua reflexively grabbed Bran's arm in response.

 "We haven't had a chance to do anything like this in a long time," Bran whispered to Joshua, just behind his ear.
 "Maybe it'll make you feel better, after everything that's happened today."